AlgyJr/ios_guides/Navigation-Controller.md

 Next we'll need to add a navigation controller.
 When we instantiate a navigation controller, we must also set its [_root view controller_][rootvc].
 This is the first view controller that will be shown when the navigation controller is loaded.
-Think of of it as the "home page" in our web browser analogy.
+Think of it as the "home page" in our web browser analogy.

-One way to to add a navigation controller is by dragging a `Navigation Controller` from the object library into our storyboard.
+One way to add a navigation controller is by dragging a `Navigation Controller` from the object library into our storyboard.
 You'll notice that if you do this, Xcode will automatically create a separate view controller to act as the root view controller.
 We'll want to set the